codedamn-projects/linked-in-nextjs-clone/README.md

 ## Want to do more

-1. You can build OAuth2 for
+1. You can build OAuth2 for Sign In and Registration

 ## Send feedback!